Markonis/markonis.github.io/_posts/2016-04-07-keep-the-ball-rolling.markdown

 ## How Companies Actually Work

 The dream of building a perfectly rounded product that will keep rolling the company forward is just that - a dream!
-The reality is that a product is like a child, you have to hold it's hand for a year or two until it starts walking with confidence.
+The reality is that a product is like a child, you have to hold its hand for a year or two until it starts walking with confidence.

 **Good entrepreneurs** understand that the product will have to change often in order to fit customer's needs.